jonz101/datasharing/README.md

-How to share data with a statistician
+How to share data with a statisticians
 ===========

-This is a guide for anyone who needs to share data with a statistician.
+###This is a guide for anyone who needs to share data with a statistician.
 The target audiences I have in mind are:

 * Scientific collaborators who need statisticians to analyze data for them
 * Students or postdocs in scientific disciplines looking for consulting advice